nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Nathan: I have done this [if already_done]once again[/if]
 ```

-For simple this-or-that conditions you can write them like this:
+For simple this-or-that conditions, you can write them like this:

 ```
 Nathan: You have {{num_apples}} [if num_apples == 1]apple[else]apples[/if], nice!